edespino/cloudberry-site/docs/tutorial/create-tables.md

 ---
-title: "[101-3] Lesson 3: Create Tables"
+title: "Lesson 3: Create Tables"
 description: Learn how to create tables in the Apache Cloudberry.
 ---

-After creating and preparing a database in [Lesson 2: Create and Prepare a Database](./101-2-create-and-prepare-database), you can start to create tables in the database.
+After creating and preparing a database in [Lesson 2: Create and Prepare a Database](./create-and-prepare-database), you can start to create tables in the database.

 :::note

 To introduce Apache Cloudberry, we use a public data set, the Airline On-Time Statistics and Delay Causes data set, published by the United States Department of Transportation at http://www.transtats.bts.gov/.
 The On-Time Performance dataset records flights by date, airline, originating airport, destination airport, and many other flight details.
 The data is available for flights since 1987.
 The exercises in this guide use data for about a million flights in 2009 and 2010.
-You are encouraged to review the SQL scripts in the GitHub `000-cbdb-sandbox/configs/faa.tar.gz` directory as you work through this introduction.
+You are encouraged to review the SQL scripts in the GitHub [`000-cbdb-sandbox/configs/faa.tar.gz`](https://github.com/apache/cloudberry-bootcamp/tree/main/000-cbdb-sandbox/configs) directory as you work through this introduction.
 You can run most of the exercises by entering the commands yourself or by executing a script in the `faa` directory.

 :::